dauddi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ###This is a c nested loops practice project directory

-##This contains a series of answer code as per the project requirements
+##This contains a series of answer code as per the project requirements.